What Is Carbon Monoxide Poisoning?

 - If the person is unconscious, check for injuries before moving.

-- Turn off carbon monoxide source if you can do so safely.
+- Turn off the source of carbon monoxide if you can do so safely.

-- Perform CPR for one minute before calling 911 if you are alone.
+- Perform CPR for 1 minute before calling 911 if you are alone.
 Otherwise, have someone else call and begin CPR.